Master of Design in Designed Objects

 You are responsible for securing letters of recommendation from persons who are qualified to write about your potential for success at SAIC.
 If you are currently a student or are a recent graduate, we recommend you request letters of recommendation from current or former instructors.

-Letters of recommendation should be submitted electronically via the References section of the application form.
-In this section you will be asked to provide an email address for each of your references.
-Once you click "send request," an email will be sent from SlideRoom to your references with instructions on how to submit their recommendations online.
+Letters of recommendation should be submitted electronically via the Letters of Recommendation section in each program-specific application.
+In the Recommendations section click Add Recommender, where you will be asked to provide an email address and other details for each of your references.
+Once you click "Send To Recommender" an email will be sent from your application portal to your references, with instructions on how to submit their recommendations securely through our online portal.

 If your references are unable to provide an online recommendation please contact the Graduate Admissions office at gradmiss@saic.edu.

-A resume is required for all graduate programs.
-Upload your résumé to the Attachments section in your E-Portfolio.
+• A résumé is required for all graduate programs.
+Upload your résumé in the Résumé or Curriculum Vitae (CV) section of your application form.

 • Your portfolio should include a minimum of five different projects documented in up to 20 images, or up to 10 minutes of time-based work, or a combination of the two in which one image is equivalent to approximately 30 seconds of time-based work.